I joined the team in August 2017.

 I am now delighted to work with the core services team as a volunteer development administrator and look forward to many new and experiences here!

-As the newest member of the Volunteer Centre team, I am excited to be part of this inclusive volunteering network.
+As a member of the Volunteer Centre team, I am excited to be part of this inclusive volunteering network.
 Before this position I organised showcase events and worked with The Red Cross and Student Action for Refugees to coordinate a weekly conversation class for Nottingham based Refugees.

 I am passionate about empowering people through volunteering, finding projects for individual’s that improve their wellbeing through social connections and support.
 As wellbeing officer, I will work with you to find placements that are mindful of your interests and individual access requirements.
 Opening up opportunities and building new skills.